nullwiz/audiopipe/README.md

 # AudioPipe

 A silly script I made for audio separation, speaker diarization, and transcription in a single streamlined process.
-It's perfect for transcribing podcasts, interviews, or any multi-speaker audio content.
-Its important to have clear audio.
+It's perfect for transcribing podcasts, interviews, or any multi-speaker audio content, as long as they have clear audio.
+In the output, you'll get a JSON file with the transcript, speaker labels, and timestamps.

 ## Features